Patrick Brown (ice hockey): Boston Bruins

 As a free agent from the Senators, Brown was signed to a two-year, $1.6 million contract to join his fifth NHL club, the Boston Bruins on July 1, 2023.
 At the end of the 2023 training camp, Brown failed to make the Bruins roster and was waived on October 8.
 Brown went unclaimed and was assigned to Boston's AHL affiliate, the Providence Bruins, on October 9.
 However, his stay in Providence was brief as he was recalled by Boston on October 10.
 He was returned to Providence on November 25 after appearing in eight games with Boston, registering one point.
 Afterwards, Brown spent most of the rest of his season in Providence, having two brief call ups to the NHL squad in late December and January which totaled three games.
 On May 5, 2024, Brown was called back up to the NHL ahead of the Bruins second round Stanley Cup playoffs series against the Florida Panthers.
 He played Game 1 of the series, replacing Jesper Boqvist, in what was his first NHL game since January 27.
 The Bruins were eliminated by the Panthers in six games.

 In his second season with the Bruins, he went unclaimed on waivers and assigned to Providence to start the 2024–25 season.
 He was named the 27th captain of Providence on October 17, 2024.

+Adler Mannheim

+Having spent the first 12 seasons of his professional career in North America, Brown left the Bruins as a pending free agent and signed his first contract abroad in agreeing to a one-year deal with German club, Adler Mannheim of the DEL, on June 12, 2026.

 Personal life

 Brown's younger brother Christopher also played at Boston College, and was captain during his junior and senior seasons.
-While Christopher was drafted by the Buffalo Sabres, he has not appeared in the NHL; he currently dresses for the Jacksonville Icemen in the ECHL.
+Christopher was drafted by the Buffalo Sabres, he currently dresses for the Providence Bruins in the AHL.

 Brown's maternal grandfather is Wellington Mara, longtime owner and president of the NFL's New York Giants.
 He is also cousins with actresses Kate and Rooney Mara.